 The intention of Denver's preservation program is not to freeze buildings in time, but to facilitate their use, so that landmark and historic district properties don't become relics, but instead remain active places vital to the fabric of the city well into the future.
 Indeed, all Denver landmarks and districts provide a link to our past through their past owners, memorable events and architectural variety.
 They enrich our community by conveying a sense of continuity, identity and place, and they add architectural variety to the cityscape.

-In 2017, Denver will mark the 50th anniversary of the adoption of the city's landmark preservation ordinance.
-Check back on this page and follow @DenverCPD on Instagram and Twitter for features on Denver's 336 landmarks and 52 historic districts.
+The year 2017 marks the 50th anniversary of the adoption of the city's landmark preservation ordinance (Chapter 30 of the Denver Revised Municipal Code).
+Follow @DenverCPD on Instagram and Twitter for features on Denver's 336 landmarks and 53 historic districts.

 Historic landmarks help link us to our past, telling the story of our city, its people and its architecture.
 From mansions to cottages, churches to fire stations, Denver’s designated landmarks represent a diverse cross-section of life in the city throughout its colorful history, offering insight into local and regional social and economic development.